 Now they specialize in creating wedding invitations, but for the casual visitor, their store is full of beautiful art prints, wrapping paper, cards, and other stationery goods.
 The perfect place to get a gift for the design enthusiast in your life or pick up something cute for yourself!

 Pickwick’s Mercantile is unlike any shop I’ve ever been to before and can only be described as pure magic.
-Stepping inside is like being transported back in time to an idealized version of the Victorian era with costumed shopkeepers and a cozy interior made of warm wood decorated with fairy lights.
+Stepping inside this Portsmouth NH shop is like being transported back in time to an idealized version of the Victorian era with costumed shopkeepers and a cozy interior made of warm wood decorated with fairy lights.

-It is overflowing with their eclectic array of merchandise, both imported and locally-made, including greeting cards, candy, stationery, books, toys, perfume, candles, jewelry, clothing, and accessories.
+It is overflowing with eclectic array of merchandise, both imported and locally made, including greeting cards, candy, stationery, books, toys, perfume, candles, jewelry, clothing, and accessories.
 Fantastical and full of whimsy, shopping at Pickwick’s is definitely an experience.

 Portsmouth Book & Bar

 There is something wonderful about sipping a cappuccino while being surrounded by shelves of used books that are carefully curated by owners John Petrovato, Jon Strymish and David Lovelace who are all longtime booksellers.
-They also do events such as live music, book readings, signings, and film screenings.
+They also do events such as live music, book readings, signings, and film screenings, and it is one of the best bars in Portsmouth New Hampshire.

 Wondering where to eat in Portsmouth next?

-There are some great affordable options for dinner around Portsmouth, a few of which I’ve listed in this post, but if you’re willing to splurge a bit I highly recommend visiting Cure.
+There are some great affordable dinner options around Portsmouth, a few of which I’ve listed in this post, but if you’re willing to splurge a bit I highly recommend visiting Cure.

-Owner and executive chef Julie Cutting has created a delectable menu of gourmet American comfort food with something for everyone.
+Owner and executive chef Julie Cutting has created a delectable menu of gourmet American comfort food with something for everyone, and Cure is one of the top Portsmouth New Hampshire restaurants.
 The name Cure comes from their method for preparing meats, many of which are brined and slow-cooked to bring out the flavor.

 All of their dishes are prepared daily from scratch using fresh ingredients and everything I’ve tried has been absolutely fabulous.
 This is definitely one of the best places to eat in Portsmouth.